XpiritBV/ContainerWorkshop-Docs/Lab8-Security.md

 First, let's store the Key Vault access information in a safe place during development on your machine.
 Right-click the Web API project and choose `Manage User Secrets` from the context menu.
 It will open a JSON file called `secrets.json` that is not added to the project.
 Instead it exists on the file system in a special location `%AppData%\Roaming\Microsoft\UserSecrets\<UserSecretsId>\secrets.json`.
 Find the location of this file and verify that the `UserSecretsId` corresponds to the new entry in the `.csproj` file of the Web API project.

 Cut the values for the Key Vault access from the `appsettings.json` file and add these to the `secrets.json` file.
 Save the file and go to the `Program` class.
 Add a breakpoint in the `ConfigureAppConfiguration` method and inspect the configuration providers.
-With the presence of a `secrets.json` file there should be an additional provider of type `JspnConfigurationProvider` using the `secrets.json` file.
+With the presence of a `secrets.json` file there should be an additional provider of type `JsonConfigurationProvider` using the `secrets.json` file.

 Check if the user secrets are used when running the Web API outside of a container again.
 When it does, try running it in the complete composition.
 You should find that it does.
 Think about why this works when running from a container.